Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability in metal-organic frameworks: Results

 \subsection{hMOF dataset}

 For the hMOF dataset, we predict carbon dioxide adsorption capacities at different pressures, as shown in \cref{fig:hmof_CO$_2$_metrics}.
 The RMSD is low at lower pressures because the distribution of carbon dioxide adsorption capacity has low variance in this regime.
 While the topology-based model outperforms the word embeddings, the model combining the two performs even better.
-We also see that the topological features always outperform the structural features.
+We also see that the topological features always outperform the structural features, often significantly.
 The word embeddings do not perform as well here.
-This is likely due to the hMOF dataset lacking compositional diversity: the hMOF data set contains only eight unique elements; other datasets, like the CoREMOF dataset, have 72.
+This is likely due to the hMOF dataset lacking compositional diversity: the hMOF data set contains only eight unique elements.
 Nevertheless, word embeddings help boost the overall model performance when combined with the topological features.

 We achieve the best performance by combining all three features together, but the accuracy achieved by subsets of the features is revealing.
 Adding structural to topological features slightly improves the performance, but doesn't match that of all three features combined.
 On the other hand, the T + WE model performs only slightly worse than the T + S + WE model, indicating that the topological features capture most of the information that the structural features provide.